 During the institute, faculty will participate in a combination of hands-on activities, an instructional technologies lab, discussions, and online exercises to work through the essential components of designing engaging student learning experiences.
 Topics addressed include facilitating individual and collaborative learning activities, planning and creating effective online materials, and fostering and maintaining an inclusive course climate.
-Applications open on Monday, March 02, 2020, and are due on Monday, May 11, 2020.
+Columbia faculty are invited to apply by Monday, May 11, 2020.

 CUIMC Summer Institute for Teaching and Learning